Rishaw-Developer/Rough-Projects-By-Rishaw/README.md

 # Rishaws-Projects
-Hy my name is Rishaw, Here I have posted my all projects in PYTHON programming.
+Hy my name is Rishaw, Here I have posted my all python projects.